robertson809/redesigning-webtree/README.md

 ```
 by simply changing a weight in our optimization function,
-while the baseline WebTree has no similar easily imple-
+while the baseline WebTree has no similar easily
-mentable fix.
+implementable fix.
 Similarly, if large numbers of students do
-not receive the classes in their major they need to gradu-
+not receive the classes in their major they need to
-ate, our WebTree algorithm could simply be rerun with a
+graduate, our WebTree algorithm could simply be rerun with a
 larger output on ourmfunction in the case of a match, and
-the new student-class assignment solution produced by re-
+the new student-class assignment solution produced by
-running Glop would accommodate the desired change.
+rerunning Glop would accommodate the desired change.
 ```
-## 6 Contributions
+## Contributions

 ```
 Baldini and Robertson both contributed to each function of